Cutaneous endometriosis

 Cutaneous endometriosis is characterized by the appearance of papules at the umbilicus or in lower abdominal scars after gynecologic surgery.
 The size averages to 2 cm in diameter.
 Its colour ranges from blue to violet, brown or skin-coloured.

 Rarely, endometriosis may present inside the muscles of the abdominal wall instead of the skin after cesarean section.

 Signs and symptoms

 The traditional manifestation of cutaneous endometriosis is a hard nodule or papule with an average diameter of 2 cm.
 If a patient presents with a nodule at the umbilicus and exhibits symptoms like discomfort, itching, bleeding, or discharge, it is recommended to consider umbilical endometriosis.
 Localized indications of inflammation, like erythema, could be present in the impacted regions.

+Symptoms are often reported to fluctuate with the menstrual cycle.
+In the umbilical endometriosis, pain and other catamenial symptoms were each reported in over 80% of cases, and bleeding was reported in about 50%.
+In caesarean scar endometriosis cases, cyclical pain was reported by over 85% of patients.

 Causes

 There are two types of cutaneous endometriosis: primary and secondary.
 Primary cutaneous endometriosis is known to develop spontaneously, yet its exact cause is unknown.
 It is believed that treatments related to abdominal or pelvic surgery that result in the implantation of endometrial tissue into the skin are the cause of secondary cutaneous endometriosis.